- NY Credits : 10.0

 - TX Credits : 10.0

-The concepts in this program are based in large part on the U.S. Office of Management and Budget (OMB) regulations published in the Federal Register on December 26, 2013.
+The concepts in this program are based in large part on the U.S. Office of Management and Budget (OMB) regulations which were revised in 2020.
 The new regulations are codified as the Uniform Guidance-at 2 CFR Part 200 and are titled Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-The new administrative requirements and cost principles have a different effective date than the new audit requirements.
-This update covers the audit requirements for federal award programs provided in Subpart F of 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+This update also covers specific revisions regarding federal program compliance requirements included in the 2022 OMB Compliance Supplement.
 This update also includes guidance from Standards for Internal Control in the Federal Government issued by the Comptroller General of the United States.
 That guidance adapts the provisions of Internal Control - Integrated Framework of the Committee of Sponsoring Organizations to apply specifically to government programs and the government environment.
 This advanced level course focuses on the development and expansion of in-depth knowledge, skill, and application of this topic.
 This course is most appropriate for the professional with mastery of this topic or the professional seeking to expand his or her knowledge base and who may be a seasoned professional within an organization.
 This course also may be appropriate for other professionals with specialized knowledge in this topic.

 Included with subscription(s):